adjust/adobe_air_sdk/README.md

 ### <a id="deeplinking"></a>Deep linking

-If you are using the Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.
+If you are using the Adjust campaign link URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.
 Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).

 ### <a id="deeplinking-standard"></a>Standard deep linking scenario